 There is a well kept secret in the fitness world when it comes to packing on some serious muscle.

 Are you ready for the big unveiling of this secret?
-It is not rocket science but for you to build muscle mass anywhere in the body you have to train your legs properly.
+It is not rocket science but for you to build muscle mass anywhere in the body you have to train your legs properly (a good diet will help too).

 Let’s illiterate this valid point again – you need to train your legs to grow whole body muscle mass and missing out leg days within your regime should really be regarded as criminal!